 Fujifilm mirrorless cameras are famed for producing incredible JPEG images in-camera that don’t need any editing.
 This is thanks in part to the inclusion of a range of award-winning film simulation modes, that replicate the look and feel of classic film.
 Move over social media filters!

-If you’re looking for a significant step-up from a smartphone that offers decent photo performance with video capabilities, the X-T200 is a strong choice.
+If you’re looking for a significant step-up from a smartphone that offers decent photo performance with video capabilities, the X-T200 has proven to be a strong choice on test.
 As an entry-level camera, the X-T200 comes with the Fujinon XC15-45mm f/3.5-5.6 lens, which is a great everyday lens for street portraits and travel.
 It also offers lens stabilization to help avoid blurry images in low light.

 The X-T200 also gives you access to a broad range of incredible Fujfilm lenses.
 This makes it an ideal camera choice if you’re ready to invest in a system can grow with your skills.